cecat/CeC-HA-Addons/addons/yamcam3/README.md

 - **ffmpeg_debug**: Logs all messages to ffmpeg stderr, which have no codes nor does ffmpeg differentiate between info and errors - so it's a firehose (coming from all n sources)

+- **exclude_groups**: An optional list of groups to exclude from event detection and logging.
+The *silence* group is quite frequently detected, for instance, and is a bit redundant relative to nothing being reported.
+See **Sounds and Filters** below for a list of groups.

 **MQTT configuration variables**

 - **host**: Typically this will be the hostname or IP address for your Home Assistant server.